UPDATED: 10:00 a.m. Sept. 11, 2021

-Suspicions were more than confirmed this week when audio and print excerpts from Bob Woodward‘s forthcoming book about Donald Trump‘s “Rage” proved the president lied to the American people about the coronavirus to deadly proportions.
-He even lied that he didn’t lie about the coronavirus!
+Suspicions were confirmed last year when audio and print excerpts from Bob Woodward‘s then-forthcoming book about Trump’s “Rage” proved he lied to the American people about the coronavirus to deadly proportions.
+He even lied that he didn’t lie about COVID-19!

 Beginning with the actual fateful date of Sept.
 11, 2001, Trump insisted to anyone who would listen that he played a heroic role in different aspects of responses to the al Qaeda terror attacks on the World Trade Center in downtown Manhattan’s Financial District.
 But, in a now-very familiar trend, most, if not all of the claims that he made at the time and in following years have since been debunked and exposed as bald-faced lies.

 Time after time, while feigning concern for the nearly 3,000 people who died and their families, Trump would faithfully try to steer the conversation back in his own direction.
 He did it as a civilian businessman, he did it as a presidential candidate, and he is still doing it as the president of the United States of America.

 In fact, he did again last year when he delivered remarks near Shanksville, Pennsylvania, where United Airlines Flight 93 crashed after being hijacked by terrorists.
 Trump made sure to let everybody know that it was he who is responsible for the killing of Iranian army Gen. Qasem Soleimani in Iraq in January.
 He also bragged about ordering the killing of ISIS leader Abu Bakr al-Bagdhadi.

 As journalist Andrew Feinberg reminded his followers, neither of them “had anything to do with 9/11.”